Bounded sets of sheaves on compact Kaehler manifolds: Bounded sets of coherent sheaves

 According to Grothendieck's definition a family of coherent sheaves on a scheme $X$ (over a field $k$ for instance) is {\em bounded} if it can be parametrized by a scheme of finite type over $k$.
 One feature of this context is that the topology of the parameter space is noetherian, i.e. every descending chain of closed subspaces is stationary.
 In the complex analytic setting a possible substitute would be to consider compact parameter spaces and work with their Zariski topology.
 We chose to work with semi-analytic Stein compacta, which are better adapted to our purposes; see \cite{BS} 5.1.f for the definition.
 Their Zariski topology is known to be noetherian, cf. \cite{BS} 5.3, p.220.

-\begin{Def} Let $X$ be an analytic space proper over an analytic space $S$ and $E$ a set of isomorphy classes of coherent sheaves on the fibers $X_s$ of $X\to S$.
-We say that the set $E$ is {\em bounded} if a semi-analytic Stein compactum $K$ over $S$ exists together with a coherent sheaf $\cG$ in a neighbourhood of $X\times_S K$ such that $E$ is contained in the set of isomorphy classes defined by the sheaf $\cG$ on the fibers of $X\times_S K\to K$ .
-A set of complex subspaces of the fibers of $X\to S$ is called {\em bounded} if the set of isomorphy classes of their structure sheaves is bounded. \end{Def} (We will be loose on the above terminology and often say ``sheaves'' instead of ``isomorphy classes of sheaves''.)
+\begin{Def} Let $X$ be an analytic space over an analytic space $S$ and $E$ a set of isomorphism classes of coherent sheaves on the fibers $X_s$ of $X\to S$.
+We say that the set $E$ is {\em bounded} if a semi-analytic Stein compactum $K$ over $S$ exists together with a coherent sheaf $\cG$ in a neighbourhood of $X\times_S K$ such that $E$ is contained in the set of isomorphism classes defined by the analytic restrictions of the sheaf $\cG$ to the fibers of $X\times_S K\to K$.
+A set of complex subspaces of the fibers of $X\to S$ is called {\em bounded} if the set of isomorphism classes of their structure sheaves is bounded. \end{Def} (We will be loose on the above terminology and often say ``sheaves'' instead of ``isomorphism classes of sheaves''.)

 In the above definition it is clear that $E$ can be viewed as set of sheaves defined on (some of) the fibers of $X\times_S K\to K$.